CLozy/lyser/README.md

-## A text processing python package avalailable on PYPI
+## A text processing python package

 ### How to install